Ezu25/requirement-analysis/README.md

 Test Cases and Acceptance Criteria: Defining test cases and acceptance criteria that can later be used to validate the final product against the requirements.
 Outcome: A validated, finalized set of requirements that all stakeholders have agreed upon, ensuring the project moves forward with clear objectives and expectations.

+# Types of Requirements
+In a professional software development context, the distinction between Functional Requirements and Non-Functional Requirements is essential for creating robust and scalable systems.
+For the Booking Management Project (such as an Airbnb clone), these requirements must be precise, ensuring that the application performs as expected both in terms of features and system behavior.

+1. Functional Requirements for the Booking Management System
+Definition:
+Functional requirements define the specific functionalities and business logic of the system.
+They describe what actions the system must perform to meet user and business expectations.
+These requirements are the core features that users interact with directly and are critical to achieving the project’s primary goals.

+Examples:

+User Authentication & Account Management:

+The system should provide user registration through both email and social media accounts (e.g., Google, Facebook).
+Registered users must be able to authenticate via secure login, using credentials like username and password, with the option to reset passwords if necessary.
+Search and Filter Functionality:

+Users should be able to search for properties using dynamic filters, such as location, price range, type of accommodation, and availability.
+The system must offer a refined search with additional filters for property ratings, amenities (Wi-Fi, parking, etc.), and proximity to key landmarks.
+Booking and Reservation Management:

+Users should have the ability to select dates, view available properties, and make a booking request.
+Upon successful booking, the system should send an automatic confirmation email with the booking details (e.g., property, dates, and total cost).
+Payment Integration:

+The system should support multiple payment gateways (e.g., Stripe, PayPal, or credit cards), ensuring secure processing for users.
+A payment receipt must be generated upon successful transaction completion, with the ability to store and retrieve payment history.
+Ratings and Review System:

+After a stay, users should be able to rate properties and provide written reviews, helping future users make informed decisions.
+Reviews must be displayed alongside property details and aggregated to show the average rating score.
+2. Non-Functional Requirements for the Booking Management System
+Definition:
+Non-functional requirements describe how well the system must perform in terms of quality attributes such as performance, scalability, security, and reliability.
+These requirements ensure that the system delivers a seamless user experience and meets operational needs.

+Examples:

+Performance and Response Time:

+The system should be able to handle a load of up to 10,000 concurrent users without a noticeable degradation in response time.
+Web pages must load within 3 seconds under normal conditions, ensuring a fast and responsive user experience even during peak traffic.
+Scalability and Load Handling:

+The platform must be scalable to accommodate a growing user base, supporting the integration of additional features like multi-region bookings or third-party integrations.
+Database scaling should be handled automatically, allowing horizontal scaling to meet increasing demand without requiring downtime.
+Security Standards:

+All sensitive data, including user credentials and payment details, must be encrypted using SSL/TLS encryption protocols.
+Passwords should be stored securely using bcrypt or similar hashing algorithms, and two-factor authentication (2FA) should be enabled for all user accounts.
+Availability and Uptime:

+The system must ensure 99.9% availability, equating to no more than 8 hours of downtime per year, ensuring that users can access the platform for bookings and search at any time.
+Redundant backup systems should be in place to prevent data loss in case of server failures, with disaster recovery protocols established.
+Usability and Accessibility:

+The application should have an intuitive and user-friendly interface, guiding users seamlessly through the process of finding properties, booking, and making payments.
+The system should be responsive, ensuring a consistent experience across devices, whether on desktops, tablets, or smartphones.
+The platform must comply with accessibility standards such as WCAG to ensure inclusivity for users with disabilities.
+Compliance and Legal Constraints:

+The system must adhere to data protection regulations (such as GDPR for European users), ensuring that users' personal and payment information is managed and stored securely.
+Terms of service and privacy policy must be easily accessible to users and integrated into the signup process.